Drainage and Flood Control:

 903-934-7823 Office Direct

-Public Works Operations Superintendent is responsible for the daily maintenance of ditches and drainage in the street right-of-way, street storm water structures, and creeks (but only if we have an existing drainage easement).
+The Assistant Director of Public Works - Water Utilities/Streets/Drainage is responsible for the daily maintenance of ditches and drainage in the street right-of-way, street storm water structures, and creeks (but only if we have an existing drainage easement).

 Road Side/Some Off Road Ditch Maintenance is the responsibility of the Public Works Street Division and includes the re-grading of roadside ditches, including flushing culverts under driveways and streets.
 While the City Code of Ordinances mandates abutting property owners maintain ditches free of debris, the division will re-grade ditches that become heavily silted; existing drainage culverts are also flushed during this activity.
 New culverts or culverts that are damaged or undersized under residential or commercial driveways are the property owner’s responsibility for replacement.
 Off-road drainage ditches are cleaned and re-graded by the city if we have an existing drainage easement; otherwise it is the responsibility of property owners.
 These off-road ditches collect storm water from many smaller ditches and storm sewers and transport it to larger ditches and/or creeks maintained by the City of Marshall.